Design

 If there is no autofocus, users have to move the mouse and make an extra click.

 A good practice is autofocusing the first input.
-Not only in sign-up forms but in most other forms too.
+Not only in a sign-up form but in most other forms too.

 3. Let users see the passwords they type

-When users make a mistake in the password field, they might want to check what they’ve typed and correct a character or two rather than retyping the password anew.
+Users who make a mistake in the password field might want to check what they’ve typed and correct a character or two rather than retyping the password anew.

 A small eye icon is an established pattern and is easily recognizable.
-Also, instead of the icon, you can use the Show label.
+You can also use the Show label instead of the icon.

 4. Show your password rules